jouir/notify-by-telegram/README.md

 # notify-by-telegram
-Send Nagios notifications to a Telegram channel.
+Send Nagios notifications to a [Telegram Messenger](https://telegram.org/) channel.

 ## Telegram bot

 This [tutorial](https://takersplace.de/2019/12/19/telegram-notifications-with-nagios/) explains how to create a Telegram bot.
-You'll need the *chat_id* and *auth_key* for the next section.
+You'll need the `chat_id` and `auth_key` for the next section.

 ## Installation